 Quoting video game designer Jesse Schell, “technology is a way to make new things possible.”
 Through my research, I seek to explore that very notion, whether through communication or crime, relationships or self-concept.

-I am a doctoral student at Arizona State University with interests in the realm of cyberpsychology, which encompasses the psychological phenomena that stem from technology’s ever-increasing presence.
+My interests reside in the realm of cyberpsychology, which encompasses the psychological phenomena that stem from technology’s ever-increasing presence.
 For more information on my research, please click here.
 Click here for an ongoing feed of news and current events in cyberpsychology.

 Thanks for stopping by!

 I combine degrees in Psychology, Spanish, and Information Science from the University of North Carolina at Chapel Hill, where I was named a Carolina Research Scholar for my strong emphasis in interdisciplinary research.

-This unique combination of the digital and the human has informed my current area of research in cyberpsychology alongside Dr. Virginia S. Y. Kwan.
-For more information about this area of work, please read our 2015 book chapter.
-I will graduate from Arizona State University with a Ph.D. in Social Psychology in early 2017.
+This unique combination of the digital and the human informed my doctoral work in cyberpsychology alongside Dr. Virginia S. Y. Kwan.
+For more information about this body of research, please read our 2015 book chapter.
+In 2017, I graduated from Arizona State University with a Ph.D. in Social Psychology, which focused on the dynamic interplay between the physical and digital worlds when humans face threatening experiences (e.g., violence, cybercrime).

 * I still haven’t learned this crucial life skill.